The Bodyguard (1992 film): Accolades

+In 2004, the American Film Institute ranked the film's version of "I Will Always Love You" as #65 on its AFI's 100 Years...100 Songs list.

+Music

 Soundtrack

-The Bodyguard: Original Soundtrack Album became the best-selling soundtrack of all time and the best-selling album by a female artist of all time.
-It has been certified diamond in the United States (sales of at least ten million) with shipments of over 17 million copies.
+The Bodyguard: Original Soundtrack Album, released by Houston on her label Arista Records, became the best-selling soundtrack of all time and the best-selling album by a female artist of all time.
+It has been certified diamond in the United States (sales of at least ten million) with shipments of over 19 million copies.
 Worldwide, the sales are over 45 million copies.
-In addition, Houston's cover of "I Will Always Love You" sold over 20 million units worldwide, becoming the best-selling physical single by a female artist of all time.
+In addition, Houston's cover of "I Will Always Love You" sold over 24 million units worldwide, becoming the best-selling single by a female artist of all time.

-The soundtrack features five songs which were hit singles for Houston: "I Will Always Love You" (a cover of the Dolly Parton song), "I'm Every Woman" (a cover of the Chaka Khan song), the two Oscar-nominated songs, "I Have Nothing" and "Run to You", and "Queen of the Night".
+The soundtrack features six songs which were hit singles for Houston: "I Will Always Love You" (a cover of the Dolly Parton song), "I'm Every Woman" (a cover of the Chaka Khan song), the two Oscar-nominated songs, "I Have Nothing" and "Run to You", "Queen of the Night" and "Jesus Loves Me".

 Other artists who appear on the soundtrack include fellow Arista recording artists Kenny G ("Even if My Heart Would Break", a duet with Aaron Neville), Lisa Stansfield ("Someday I'm Coming Back") and Curtis Stigers ("What's so Funny 'Bout Peace, Love and Understanding").
 Also included is a cover of the Bill Withers standard "Lovely Day" by the S.O.U.L.
 S.Y.S.T.E.M.

+Score

-In 2013, La-La Land Records released a limited-edition CD (3,500 units) of Alan Silvestri's original score.
+John Barry was initially brought on to score the film, but withdrew and was replaced by Alan Silvestri.
+In 2013, La-La Land Records released a limited-edition CD (3,500 units) of Silvestri's score.